keyboard_arrow_up

 Efficiency

-The ratio of power in terms of the input power against the output power.
-Efficiency is measured at full load and nominal line conditions.
+The ratio of output power to input power, typically measured at full load under nominal conditions.

 Electromagnetic Interference (EMI)

-Also known as "radio-frequency interference (RFI)," it is unwanted high frequency energy conducted through the input or output lines of switching power supplies or radiated through space.
-EMI is caused by the switching transistors, output rectifiers and zener diodes.
+Also known as radio-frequency interference (RFI), unwanted high-frequency energy conducted through input/output lines or radiated into space.
+EMI is primarily caused by switching transistors, output rectifiers, and zener diodes.

 Foldback Current Limiting Circuit